What are short-term disability benefits and why are they important?

-You can use the benefits to help pay for food, housing or any of your usual expenses -- things you might have to cut back on or pay for with savings if you are unable to earn a paycheck.
+You can use the benefits to help pay for food, housing or any usual expenses -- things you might have to cut back on or pay for with savings if you are unable to earn a paycheck.

 What is an elimination period?

-Do I pay for the STD plan?
+Do I pay for a short-term disability plan?

-How do I qualify for STD benefits?
+How do I qualify for short-term disability benefits?

-Short Term Disability benefits are paid if you:
+Short-term disability benefits are paid if you:

 When should I file a claim?

-You should file an STD claim as soon as you or your doctor think your disability will last at least as long as the elimination period.
-You do not have to wait until the entire elimination period has passed to file a claim.
+You should file a short-term disability claim as soon as you or your doctor thinks that your disability will last at least as long as the elimination period.
+You don't have to wait until the elimination period has passed to file a claim.
 You can ask your benefits administrator to provide instructions for filing a claim with us.

-Are my STD benefits taxable?
+Are my short-term disability benefits taxable?

 What if I can't return to work?

-What disabilities are not covered?
+What disabilities aren't covered?